 Truly an Agile Coach observes what is happening around them.
 They are the eyes of teams when teams are busy delivering work.
 It is not uncommon that people seek an agile coach for advice and guidance.
-And for that, asking question and listening to what is said, and what is NOT said, reading the room, body language is key.
+And for that, asking questions and listening to what is said, and what is NOT said, reading the room, and body language is key.
 When you are speaking you are not listening.

 Sure, the Agile Coach can give workshops and training as needed as well.
 But even in those I ask you: are you making room for listening to your learners, more so than injecting your thoughts on them?

 The need to speak can come from a chatty personality, but also from other things.
 If you feel the need to prove yourself.
 I’ve been there: insecure and trying to prove myself.
 It can also come from the place where you feel the only service of the Agile Coach is… to give advice, for example.

 But the need to speak needs to be tamed.
 If it comes from a lack of self-confidence, then the Agile Coach is speaking for themselves, not in service of the team.
 If they speak because they are uncomfortable with silence, then they are speaking for themselves and not in service of the team.
 If they are speaking to prove a point, then they are speaking for themselves and not in service of the team.
 Etc. You got the point.

 An Agile Coach needs to develop a deep appreciation for the art of listening, as in more than just being silent.
 But actually, drawing information from everything and everyone they come in contact with.
 When they finally speak, Agile Coaches make a difference in the room, and most certainly answered the question: “do I really need to speak here”?

 2 – Do you have knowledge AND practical experience in Agile?